 Lawyer in Delaware County for Defending Assault Charges

-Attorney Joseph D. Lento has been effectively representing clients in Delaware County courts for many years.
-He will closely assess the facts and evidence associated with the charges to develop a customized defense strategy.
+The Lento Law Firm has been effectively representing clients in Delaware County courts for many years.
+They will closely assess the facts and evidence associated with the charges to develop a customized defense strategy.
 To get started contact the office today at (888) 535-3686 for a consultation.